 What additional support does the setting provide for children with additional needs or SEND?

-Our setting Manager and Key Person work hand in hand with parents and all professional bodies involved in every case.
+Our setting Co-Managers and Key Person work hand in hand with parents and all professional bodies involved in every case.
 Key persons and or the SENCo are available to attend meeting and appointments with parents for additional support.

 Every need is met through this open discussion and sharing process.
 If a child has a long-term care need then the appropriate discussions are held with the detailed paperwork completed.
 Any medicines are signed in and out with each Key person handling the administration where possible.